zhaohengyuan1/Genixer/README.md

 * **Empowering MLLMs**: We obtained two data generators.

 * **Data Filtering**: We use Fuyu-8B as a third-party MLLM for free data quality assessment.
 Logistic probabilities are calculated to evaluate the correctness of each data sample.
 Additionally, we found that data with medium-level probabilities tend to contribute more to the final model performance.

-## 🔎 Key Contributions:

-* **Two Data Generators** - [Genixer $_L$](https://huggingface.co/Anonymous-G/Genixer-llava-v1.5-7b) and [Genixer $_S$](https://huggingface.co/Anonymous-G/Genixer-shikra-7b).
-Genixer $_L$ can generate various types of data, including Common VQA, MC-VQA, and MD data, etc.Genixer $_S$ is specialized in generating grounding-like VQA data.

-* **Two Synthetic Datasets** - [915K VQA-like data](https://huggingface.co/datasets/Anonymous-G/GenixerforLLaVA-Datasets) and [350K REC-like data](https://huggingface.co/datasets/Anonymous-G/GenixerForShikra-Datasets) are two synthetic datasets for pretraining stage.

-* **8K Synthetic Dataset** - [llava_mix665k_synthetic_8k.jsonl](https://huggingface.co/datasets/Anonymous-G/GenixerforLLaVA-Datasets/blob/main/llava_mix665k_synthetic_8k.jsonl) is the mixed jsonl file for finetuning stage.
-Take it for enhancing your own MLLM.

-## 👀 Findings:

-* Medium level synthetic VQA with Fuyu probability (0.5-0.7) would be benefit the model training.
-We consider that the data with higher probability primarily belong to the simple samples which would contribute less for finally model understanding.

-**Usage and License Notices**: The data, and code is intended and licensed for research use only.
-They are also restricted to uses that follow the license agreement of LLaMA, Vicuna.
-The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

-## Genixer Pipeline

-Genixer contains four key steps, including 1) instruction data collection, 2) instruction template design, 3) empowering current MLLMs, and 4) data generation and filtering.

 <p align="center"><img src="./assets/genixer_4step.png" alt="pipeline"/></p>